-The Estonian wood and paper industry resisted the economic impacts of the first wave of the coronavirus better than the average, the Foresight Centre report “The Impact of COVID-19 on Development Trends” shows.
+The Estonian wood and paper industry resisted the economic impacts of the first wave of the coronavirus better than the average, the Foresight Centre report “The Impact of Virus Crisis on the Estonian Economy” shows.
 The turnovers of the industry started to recover already in June.

 “While the Estonian economy as a whole faces the second wave of the coronavirus in a relatively vulnerable state, the wood and paper industry has turned out to be more virus-proof than the average,” expert of the Foresight Centre Uku Varblane said.
 “The Estonian wood industry has resisted the crisis mainly due to the stable and growing demand for wood-based materials, as well as its high level of automation.
 The wood industry is one of the economic sectors that will help Estonia overcome the crisis in the coming years,” he added.